 Filing the FAFSA®

 The College’s Title IV Code “003709” must be on the FAFSA for Emory & Henry College to receive a student’s FAFSA results.
-Complete the FAFSA online at www.fafsa.ed.gov
+Complete the FAFSA online at www.fafsa.ed.gov or you can now use the myStudentAid mobile app to complete FAFSA securely on your mobile device.
+Download the app to start on Google Play or the App Store.

-Applying for an ID
+Applying for an FSAID

 The ID is the electronic signature for the FAFSA.
 If a student’s parents’ information is required on the FAFSA, one parent should obtain an ID to use as his or her signature.
 Students and parents can also use the ID for signing electronic master promissory notes, accessing federal aid records, and filing for aid for the next year.
 Need to obtain an ID or more information?